 Member teachers have raised over $150,000 in the years since the program began.
 Many of the hundreds of Santa Cruz County music students who have won these awards have gone on to careers in music performance and education.

-A recital of the top 2017 Talent Bank and Barbara Call Scholarship awardees will be on Sunday, April 30, 2017, time and location to be arranged.
+A recital of the top 2018 Talent Bank and Barbara Call Scholarship awardees will take place Sunday, April 22, 2:30 pm at Resurrection Church in Aptos.

 Barbara Call Memorial Scholarships